rajimitara/talk-to-me/README.md

 A simple Chat application which interacts with end-user in their day to day activities based on their interests.

+Tech stack : Nodejs, express , react & Java